 A month after the California class action lawsuit was filed, Barbara Mihalich, an Illinois resident, filed a class action lawsuit claiming that the two companies profited unjustly from their talcum powder products and that the companies violated the Illinois Consumer Fraud and Deceptive Business Practice Act.
 Her complaint involved Baby Powder, but she had not been diagnosed with ovarian cancer, nor did she claim to have any physical harm from that product.
 She filed the legal action on behalf of herself and other consumers.

-Ovarian Cancer Attorney
+Contact a Ovarian Cancer Attorney

 If you have been told you have ovarian cancer related to use of talcum powder products, or if a loved one died from this problem, an experienced ovarian cancer attorney is your best resource to help you find justice.
 They will be familiar with this issue and they will provide guidance for you as you go through this legal process.
 Their experience handling similar talcum powder ovarian cancer cases will benefit your case.
 Your personal injury attorney also has vast resources to bring in as needed, including expert witnesses who can calculate future expenses and the monetary values of intangible damages.

 Talcum Powder Ovarian Cancer Lawsuits, like other personal injury lawsuits, generally are accepted by an experienced Personal Injury Attorney on a contingency basis.
 This means there is no fee unless and until your case is won.
 It is important to act quickly if you have any concerns about possibly having ovarian cancer due to use of talcum powder products, or if a loved one has died from ovarian cancer.
 There may be time limits to meet, or there may be a class action lawsuit in your region that you could be eligible to participate in.
-Contact our Ovarian Cancer Attorney today to arrange for your free initial consultation and to receive professional legal advice about which course of action will bring you best results.